demirdirek/inDepthMazeAI/README.md

 > [!IMPORTANT]
-> This is a basic breakdown code which used in the video.
+> This is a basic breakdown code which used in the [YouTube video](https://www.youtube.com/watch?v=WbzNRTTrX0g).
 This code does not writed by me!

 ## **Code Intro**